Scheduler internals in Go ↔ Java: how your code is actually executed

 time.Sleep(time.Second)

-// will wake up the goroutine
+// wakes up the goroutine

 ch <- 42